Skip to content

 const doubleCount = count.derive((value) => value * 2);

-// Subscribe to recieve updates
+// Subscribe to receive updates

 count.subscribe((newValue) => console.log("Count:", newValue));